Five Wisconsin Destinations for Winter Romance

 Winter Romance is Alive in Milwaukee

 Lake Geneva is a Premiere Romantic Winter Destination

-Lake Geneva is typically a summer hot spot, however, this romatic destination gets quite serene in winter.
+Lake Geneva is typically a summer hot spot, however, this romantic destination gets quite serene in winter.
 Plan a stay at Seven Oaks Boutique Country Inn, where you'll find a touch of England - without the airfare.
 Nestled among mature trees, Seven Oaks offers nine luxury suites in seven one-floor buildings - no footsteps above, no footsteps below.
 Each suite has a porch with two rocking chairs where you can enjoy a relaxing drink after a long day of hiking, ice fishing on nearby Geneva Bay, skiing or just plain wandering around.
 It's an easy walk downtown to enjoy the lakefront, shopping and restaurants.
 What could be more romantic than horseback riding in the snow?
 Dan Patch Stables offers horseback rides, carriage rides and sleighrides.
 Or, find a unique treaure like an old-fashioned locket or music box from one of the area’s many antique stores.

 A Cozy Winter Romance Awaits You in Bayfield